WingRiders/nft-forge/docs/architecture.md

 ### Scalability

-The scalability of the backend API largely depends on the configuration of your infrastructure.
-To handle increased traffic, you can deploy multiple instances of the Next.js server, such as through Docker containers.
-Implementing a load balancer is essential to distribute incoming traffic evenly across these instances, ensuring optimal performance and reliability.
+The scalability of the backend API is closely tied to the configuration and deployment of your infrastructure.
+To accommodate increased traffic and ensure seamless performance, the Next.js server can be deployed in multiple instances.
+These instances can be containerized using tools such as Docker, which allows for consistent and portable deployments across various environments.

+To efficiently manage these instances and maintain optimal performance, implementing a load balancer is crucial.
+A load balancer evenly distributes incoming requests across all active server instances, preventing any single instance from becoming a bottleneck.
+This setup not only enhances the reliability of the system by reducing the risk of downtime due to server overload but also improves the overall user experience by ensuring faster response times during high-traffic periods.

-For detailed guidance on setting up and configuring these components, refer to the documentation provided by your infrastructure provider.
+For step-by-step guidance on deploying multiple instances, configuring a load balancer, and optimizing your infrastructure for scalability, consult the official documentation provided by your infrastructure provider.
+This documentation will typically include best practices for deploying containerized applications, setting up load balancing, and monitoring system performance to ensure smooth operations as your traffic grows.

 ## IPFS system design

-The InterPlanetary File System (IPFS) is used as a database system for storing NFT images.
-WingRiders IPFS service provider is set up for this project and can be used by the WingRiders instance of the Next.js server.
-If you want to run your own Next.js server, you need to set up your own IPFS service provider.
+The InterPlanetary File System (IPFS) is utilized as a decentralized storage system for managing NFT images.
+Unlike traditional databases, IPFS provides a distributed network where files are stored and identified using unique Content Identifiers (CIDs).
+This approach ensures that NFT images are securely stored and efficiently retrieved, offering a robust and scalable solution for decentralized applications.

+If you plan to run your own Next.js server, it is essential to set up your own IPFS service provider to handle the storage and retrieval of files.
+This service will act as the backend storage layer, integrating with the Next.js server to enable seamless file uploads, pinning, and access to stored content.

+To simplify the setup process, you can refer to the [WingRiders IPFS service provider](#wingriders-ipfs-service-provider) as an example.
+This example provides insights into configuring and deploying an IPFS service provider, including best practices for ensuring reliability, scalability, and integration with your application.
+By following this example, you can establish a self-sufficient IPFS service that supports your NFT platform.

+### Connecting to the IPFS service provider

+To establish a connection between your Next.js server and your IPFS service provider, you need to configure the Next.js server with specific environment variables.
+These variables define the connection details and authentication credentials required to communicate with the IPFS service.
+Below is a list of the environment variables you need to set up:

+- **`IPFS_PROTOCOL`**: specifies the communication protocol used to connect to the IPFS service provider.
+Common values include `https` for secure connections or `http` for local or non-secure setups

+- **`IPFS_HOST`**: the hostname or IP address of the IPFS service provider.
+For example, `localhost` can be used when running the service locally

+- **`IPFS_PORT`**: the port on which the IPFS service is accessible.
+Ensure this port is open and properly configured in your network settings.
+For example, `9094`

+- **`IPFS_AUTH`**: the credentials required for authenticating with the IPFS service provider.
+This should be in the format of `username:password`.
+For example, `user123:securepass`

+By setting these variables, the Next.js server can connect to any IPFS service provider that complies with [the standard IPFS cluster API](https://ipfscluster.io/documentation/reference/api/).
+This ensures compatibility with a wide range of IPFS implementations, allowing you the flexibility to choose or deploy an IPFS service provider that meets your specific requirements.

+Make sure to store these credentials securely, such as using environment variable management tools or encrypted secrets storage, to prevent unauthorized access to your IPFS service.

 ### Authentication

-The Next.js server is configured to work with an IPFS gateway that requires authentication.
-To enable this, set the `IPFS_AUTH` environment variable in the Next.js server with your IPFS gateway's username and password, separated by `:` (`username:password`).
-The backend API will use these credentials to perform basic authentication when communicating with the IPFS gateway.
+The Next.js server is designed to integrate seamlessly with an IPFS service provider that requires authentication for secure communication.
+To enable this functionality, you need to configure the `IPFS_AUTH` environment variable on the Next.js server.
+This variable should contain the authentication credentials for your IPFS gateway, formatted as `username:password`.
+For example, if the username is `user123` and the password is `securepass`, the variable should be set as `IPFS_AUTH=user123:securepass`.

-### Connecting to the IPFS service provider

-In order to connect to your IPFS service provider from the Next.js server, you need to set up these environment variables:

-- `IPFS_PROTOCOL` - e.g. `https`
-- `IPFS_HOST` - e.g. `localhost`
-- `IPFS_PORT` - e.g. `9094`
-- `IPFS_AUTH` - username and password separated by `:`, e.g. `wingriders:password`

-Any IPFS service provider can be used, as long as it supports [the standard IPFS cluster API](https://ipfscluster.io/documentation/reference/api/).
+When the backend API communicates with the IPFS gateway, it automatically includes these credentials to perform basic authentication.
+This ensures that all requests to the IPFS gateway are authorized and secure, enabling operations such as file uploads, retrieval, and pinning without interruptions.

+It is important to store the `IPFS_AUTH` credentials securely to prevent unauthorized access.
+Consider using environment variable management tools, encrypted secrets storage, or a secure configuration service to safeguard these sensitive details.
+Properly setting up the authentication not only protects your IPFS resources but also ensures reliable connectivity between the Next.js server and the IPFS gateway.

-#### Mocked IPFS service provider
+### Mocked IPFS service provider

-If one or more of the `IPFS_*` environment variables are not provided, the Next.js server will default to using a mocked IPFS service provider.
-When files are uploaded using the mocked IPFS service provider, a correct response will be returned when uploading file (including the accurately calculated `cid`), but the file itself will not be stored anywhere.
-Only the `cid`s of the uploaded files will be saved, and these will be returned when the `/pins` endpoint is called.
+If one or more of the `IPFS_*` environment variables are not provided, the Next.js server automatically defaults to using a mocked IPFS service provider.
+This mock implementation is designed to simulate interactions with a real IPFS service, enabling the server to function without requiring an actual IPFS setup during development or testing.

+When files are uploaded using the mocked IPFS service provider, the server responds as if the operation were successful.
+The response includes all the expected details, such as the accurately calculated `cid` (Content Identifier) for the uploaded file.
+However, the file itself is not stored anywhere.
+Instead, only the generated `cid`s of the uploaded files are saved temporarily in memory.
+These `cid`s can be retrieved through the `/pins` endpoint, allowing you to simulate file management and retrieval without interacting with a real IPFS network.

-This approach allows for easy running and testing of the Next.js server without needing to configure an actual IPFS service provider.
+This approach is particularly useful during the development and testing phases, as it allows for easy running and testing of the Next.js server without needing to configure an actual IPFS service provider.
+By decoupling the server from external dependencies in this way, developers can focus on building and refining the application logic before integrating with production-ready infrastructure.

+# WingRiders IPFS service provider

+To facilitate development of this project, a dedicated WingRiders IPFS service provider was set up specifically for the Wingriders instance of the Next.js server.
+This setup demonstrates how the project can function with a fully operational IPFS service provider in a real-world scenario.

+The WingRiders instance of the Next.js server communicates with this IPFS service provider exclusively through a private VPC (Virtual Private Cloud) connection.
+This private connection ensures that the WingRiders IPFS service provider can only be accessed by the WingRiders instance of the Next.js server.
+External access to the IPFS service is entirely restricted, making it impossible for other instances or projects to utilize this provider.

+It is important to note that the WingRiders IPFS service provider is designed solely for WingRiders’ internal use and is not intended for general-purpose deployment.
+Projects using this open-source repository must set up and configure their own IPFS service provider to handle storage and retrieval of files.
+The WingRiders setup serves only as an example of how to setup the IPFS service.

-### WingRiders IPFS service provider
+Below is a brief description of the WingRiders IPFS service provider architecture.

-#### Components
+## Components

-1. **Core IPFS service** - orchestrates the IPFS functionality
+1. **Core IPFS Service**
+   The core IPFS service is the central component responsible for orchestrating the primary IPFS functionality.
+It handles file storage, retrieval, and the generation of Content Identifiers (CIDs).
+This service ensures that uploaded files are properly distributed across the IPFS network, providing the foundational infrastructure for decentralized file management.

+2. **HTTP Gateway**
-2. **HTTP gateway** - serves as a bridge between the IPFS service and other systems, such as the Next.js backend API
+   The HTTP gateway acts as a crucial bridge between the IPFS service and external systems, such as the Next.js backend API.
+It enables seamless communication by exposing a standard HTTP interface that other systems can interact with.
+This gateway ensures that requests for uploading, retrieving, and managing files are processed efficiently, serving as the main entry point to the IPFS service for the Next.js application.

+3. **Filesystem**
-3. **Filesystem** - provides storage for IPFS files.
-It is mounted across all availability zones (AZs), and uploaded files are automatically pinned.
-The filesystem is backed up and has a sufficiently long retention policy
+   The filesystem provides robust and scalable storage for files managed by the IPFS service.
+This storage is mounted across all availability zones (AZs), ensuring high availability and fault tolerance.
+Files uploaded to the IPFS service are automatically pinned to maintain accessibility within the network.
+To safeguard data integrity, the filesystem is regularly backed up and adheres to a retention policy that ensures files are preserved for a sufficiently long duration.
+This setup guarantees both the reliability of file storage and the long-term accessibility of pinned content.

 ```mermaid
 architecture-beta